Chudische/Shabashka/README.md

 - Chat messages
 - Users reviews

-In addition Users admin interface provides filters:
+Additionaly Users admin interface provides filters:
 - user activated
 - user didn't activate account for more than 3 days
 - user didn't activate account for more than a week